drwetter/testssl.sh/openssl-bins/openssl-1.0.2-beta1/readme.txt

-Both compiled versions are are from OpenSSL 1.0.2-beta1.
+Both versions here are compiled from OpenSSL 1.0.2-beta1.
 The

 64 bit version was compiled under Opensuse 12.3
 32 bit version was compiled under Ubuntu 12.04 LTS